MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_checkpoints.md

 ## Manage Checkpoints with PowerShell

-Just as checkpoints can be created, applied and managed manually with the Hyper-V Manager, these actions can also be automated using PowerShell.
+Just as checkpoints can be created, applied, and managed manually with the Hyper-V Manager, these actions can also be automated using PowerShell.
 Note that when managing checkpoints with PowerShell the commands are run from the Hyper-V host and not from within the virtual machine itself.

-**Note** – Several aliases have been created in the Hyper-V PowerShell module so that checkpoint and snapshot can be used interchangeably.
+> Several aliases have been created in the Hyper-V PowerShell module so that checkpoint and snapshot can be used interchangeably.
 This document uses checkpoint, however be aware that you may see similar command using the term snapshot.

 ## Change the Checkpoint Type Using PowerShell